nokeedev/nokee-companion/native-companion-plugin.md

 }
 ```

-You can use the provided init script to enable the plugin globally.
+Use the provided init script to enable the plugin globally.
 This usage scenario should only be used for testing purpose.
 We **do not recommend** using the plugin by dropping the init script inside your `~/.gradle/init.d` or your custom distribution.